GCFM Awards List

 This award has been established to recognize club accomplishments in all areas of garden club activities during the award year.
 Clubs with a total of 100 points or more will receive a Club of Distinction certificate.
 Clubs with a total of 150 points or more will receive a Club of Distinction Award with a silver seal.
 The club with the highest number of points will receive a Club of Distinction certificate with a gold seal.
 Complete GCFM Club of Distinction Rating Form.
 Electronic submission only by April 1.
 To support points please complete one reporting form.

 A Certificate will be presented to each club submitting Civic Development projects to the Civic Development Chair and to the Awards Chair before April 1 of each year.
 Clubs must have established or maintained public plantings.
 To be considered for the Award, the club must complete the GCFM Award Application Form on the GCFM website.
 The GCFM Application Form should be completed by April 1.
 Awards will be given by club size: Small, Medium, Large and X-Large.

 Projects must beautify public or civic sites in the area served by the club.
 Projects must be completed between January 1 and December 31 of the previous year.
-The State may submit one project for the NER Civic Development Award.
-To be considered for NER award the application must meet NEGC standards: (Regional Awards standards are listed on the NEGC website)
+The State may submit one project for the NEGC Civic Development Award.
+To be considered for NEGC award the application must meet NEGC standards: (Regional Awards standards are listed on the NEGC website)

 Scale of points